 Next stop is the site of the Bastille Castle and the July Column; a massive monumental column in the center of the Place de la Bastille which commemorates the 1830 French Revolution.

-As we continue our walk abouts we head on past Luxembourg Palace which is a lovely spot.
-Now the location of the French Senate it was previously a royal residence, meaning its is very fancy and ornate building set in large gardens which are very beautiful spot for a nice walk.
+As we continue our Paris walk, we head on past Luxembourg Palace, now the location of the French Senate, it was previously a royal residence, meaning it is very fancy and ornate building set in large gardens which are very beautiful spot for a nice walk.

 After a lot of walking and a packed day our final stop is the Panthéon in the Latin Quarter in Paris before we head back to the airport for our late night flight home.